singhcse/myblog/about.md

 #### How can I get in touch?

-You can drop me a [mail](mailto:shamsi.saqib@gmail.com) or can use any of the social media channels.
+You can drop me a [mail](mailto:singhcse01@gmail.com) or can use any of the social media channels.

-#### What if I want to send an ultra-secret message?

-You can get my public key from [keybase](https://keybase.io/saqibns) and can use it to send an encrypted message to me.